gruntjs/grunt-docs/Creating-tasks.md

 });
 ```

-See the [creating tasks](Creating-tasks) documentation for more examples of multi tasks.

 ## "Basic" Tasks
 When a basic task is run, grunt doesn't look at the configuration or environment—it just runs the specified task function, passing any specified colon-separated arguments in as function arguments.